List of small modular reactor designs: Integral Molten Salt Reactor (IMSR): Canada

 The reactor is proprietary molten salt reactor design that builds on two existing designs: the Denatured Molten Salt Reactor (DMSR) and Small Modular Advanced High Temperature Reactor (smAHRT).
 Both designs are from Oak Ridge National Laboratory.
 The key technology of the IMSR® is the integration of the primary reactor components, the moderator, primary heat exchangers and pump into a sealed and replaceable vessel, the IMSR® Core-unit, which is replaced every 7 years.
 This solves the material lifetime challenges commonly associated with graphite moderators and molten salt use.

 The thermal spectrum, graphite moderated, fluoride molten salt reactor, is fueled with Standard Assay (<5% U235) low-enriched uranium (LEU) dissolved in molten fluoride-based salt.
 It is the only reactor in the Generation IV class that uses Standard Assay LEU fuel.
 Use of standard fuel simplifies licensability and international acceptance.
-The IMSR Plant design is under review by Canadian Nuclear Safety Commission (CNSC) in its Vendor Design Review (VDR) program, which precedes licensing’s.
+The Canadian Nuclear Safety Commission (CNSC) completed its Pre-Licensing Vendor Design Review (VDR) of the IMSR Plant design in April 2023.